-No matter how well crafted a speech or any other type of message may be, effective presentation skills are absolutely key to gaining and retaining the eager attention of the person or people to whom you are speaking.
+No matter how well crafted your speech or any other type of message may be, and no matter how good you may be at handling speaking jitters, effective presentation skills are absolutely key to gaining and retaining the eager attention of the person or people to whom you are speaking.

 We have all probably endured listening to someone reading a speech.
 It is generally not an enthralling experience.

-You are much better off preparing an outline of your speech, listing the main points you want to make.
-You can then refer to them as needed, while presenting them in a far more interesting tone of voice than if you had simply read them off a sheet of paper.
+You are much better off preparing an outline of your speech, listing the main points you plan to make.
+You can then refer to them as needed, while presenting them in a far more conversational and interesting tone of voice than if you had simply read them off a sheet of paper.